-We expect to continue to pursue acquisitions, joint ventures, strategic alliances and other inorganic growth opportunities as part of our growth strategy.
-In addition to the integration risks noted above, some other risks we may face with respect to acquisitions, including the proposed acquisition of Oak Street Health and pending acquisition of Signify Health, and other inorganic growth strategies include:
+We expect to continue to pursue acquisitions, joint ventures, strategic alliances and other inorganic growth opportunities as part of our business strategy.
+In addition to the integration risks noted above, some other risks we may face with respect to acquisitions, including the recent acquisitions of Oak Street Health and Signify Health, and other inorganic growth strategies include:

-- we may not be able to obtain the required regulatory approval for an acquisition in a timely manner, if at all; - we frequently compete with other firms, some of which may have greater financial and other resources and a greater tolerance for risk, to acquire attractive companies; - the acquired, alliance and/or joint venture businesses may not perform as projected; - the goodwill or other intangible assets established as a result of our acquisitions may be incorrectly valued or may become impaired; - we may assume unanticipated liabilities, including those that were not disclosed to us or which we underestimated; - the acquired businesses, or the pursuit of other inorganic growth strategies, could disrupt or compete with our existing businesses, distract management, result in the loss of key employees, business partners, suppliers and customers, divert resources, result in tax costs or inefficiencies and make it difficult to maintain our current business standards, controls, information technology systems, policies, procedures and performance; - we may finance future acquisitions and other inorganic growth strategies by issuing common stock for some or all of the purchase price, which would dilute the ownership interests of our stockholders; - we may incur significant debt in connection with acquisitions (whether to finance acquisitions or by assuming debt from the businesses we acquire); - a proposed or pending transaction may have a negative effect on the Company's credit ratings; - we may not have the expertise to manage and profitably grow the businesses we acquire, and we may need to rely on the retention of key personnel and other suppliers of businesses we acquire, which may be difficult or impossible to accomplish; - we may enter into merger or purchase agreements but, due to reasons within or outside our control, fail to complete the related transactions, which could result in termination fees or other penalties that could be material, cause material disruptions to our businesses and operations and adversely affect our brand, reputation, or stock price; for example, if the proposed acquisition of Oak Street Health terminates under certain specified circumstances and the receipt of regulatory approval has not been obtained by such time, the Company will be required to pay Oak Street Health a termination fee of approximately \$500 million and if the pending acquisition of Signify Health terminates under certain specified circumstances and the receipt of regulatory approval has not been obtained by such time, the Company will be required to pay Oak Street Health a termination fee of approximately \$500 million and if the pending acquisition of Signify Health terminates under certain specified circumstances and the receipt of regulatory approval has not been obtained by such time, the Company will be required to pay Signify Health a termination fee in an amount equal to \$380 million; - in order to complete an acquisition, we may be required to divest certain portions of our business, for which we may not be able to obtain favorable pricing; - we may be involved in litigation related to mergers or acquisitions, including for matters that occurred prior to the applicable closing, which may be costly to defend and may result in adverse rulings against us that could be material; - announcements related to an acquisition could have an adverse effect on the market price of the Company's common stock and other securities; and - the integration into our businesses of the businesses and entities we acquire may affect the way in which existing laws and regulations apply to us, including subjecting us to laws and regulations that did not previously apply to us.
+- we may not be able to obtain the required regulatory approval for an acquisition in a timely manner, if at all; - we frequently compete with other firms, some of which may have greater financial and other resources and a greater tolerance for risk, to acquire attractive companies; - the acquired, alliance and/or joint venture businesses may not perform as projected;

+- the goodwill or other intangible assets established as a result of our acquisitions may be incorrectly valued or may become impaired; - we may assume unanticipated liabilities, including those that were not disclosed to us or which we underestimated; - the acquired businesses, or the pursuit of other inorganic growth strategies, could disrupt or compete with our existing businesses, distract management, result in the loss of key employees, business partners, suppliers and customers, divert resources, result in tax costs or inefficiencies and make it difficult to maintain our current business standards, controls, information technology systems, policies, procedures and performance; - we may finance future acquisitions and other inorganic growth strategies by issuing common stock for some or all of the purchase price, which would dilute the ownership interests of our stockholders; - we may incur significant debt in connection with acquisitions (whether to finance acquisitions or by assuming debt from the businesses we acquire); - a proposed or pending transaction may have a negative effect on the Company's credit ratings; - we may not have the expertise to manage and profitably grow the businesses we acquire, and we may need to rely on the retention of key personnel and other suppliers of businesses we acquire, which may be difficult or impossible to accomplish; - we may enter into merger or purchase agreements but, due to reasons within or outside our control, fail to complete the related transactions, which could result in termination fees or other penalties that could be material, cause material disruptions to our businesses and operations and adversely affect our brand, reputation, or stock price; - in order to complete an acquisition, we may be required to divest certain portions of our business, for which we may not be able to obtain favorable pricing; - we may be involved in litigation related to mergers or acquisitions, including for matters that occurred prior to the applicable closing, which may be costly to defend and may result in adverse rulings against us that could be material; - announcements related to an acquisition could have an adverse effect on the market price of the Company's common stock and other securities; and - the integration into our businesses of the businesses and entities we acquire may affect the way in which existing laws and regulations apply to us, including subjecting us to laws and regulations that did not previously apply to us.